Skip to main content

 Extract lineage and usage from Databricks

-Retrieve lineage from Unity Catalog and usage and popularity metrics from query history or system tables.
-Both Atlan and Databricks strongly recommend using the system tables method.
+Retrieve lineage from Unity Catalog and usage and popularity metrics from system tables.

 Prerequisites